WHAT IS A CHILLER & HOW DOES IT WORK?

 Evaporators

-An evaporator is placed between the expansion valve, and the condenser removes heat from any associated process into circulating refrigerant.
-This is then channeled to a cooling tower or air-cooled depending on the chiller configuration.
+Evaporators remove heat from associated processes into circulating refrigerant, which then channels to a cooling tower or air-cooled system based on the chiller configuration.

 Thermal Expansion Valves